They say…

 The Ram’s most famous owners, the Youngs, were prominent manufacturers of brewing vessels based in Southwark: it was a Young’s porter tun that triggered the Great Beer Flood of 1814.
 Charles Allen Young bought the Ram in 1831, initially in partnership with Anthony Bainbridge.
 The partnership was dissolved abruptly in 1883 when Anthony’s son Herbert was discovered pursuing an adulterous affair in Paris with the wife of Charles’s son, Charles Florance.

 Now simply known as Young & Co, the brewery had successfully shifted its focus from porter towards the lighter, more sparkling beers for which the Young’s name would become famous.
-The site, which gradually expanded to the Wandle and some way north to occupy almost 2 ha, was rebuilt several times: much of what’s visible today was erected in the years following a major fire in 1882.
+The site, which gradually expanded west to the Wandle and some way north to occupy almost 2 ha, was rebuilt several times: much of what’s visible today was erected in the years following a major fire in 1882.

 The beer consumer movement of the 1970s and 1980s knew Young’s as a fiercely independent fortress of brewing tradition, which stuck resolutely to cask beer at a time the industry was pushing towards keg.
 Steam engines remained in use as late as 1976, wooden casks were retained long after almost everyone else had converted to steel, a live ram was kept on the site as a mascot and local deliveries were made with horse-drawn drays into the 21st century.
 The brewery remained in close family ownership and management, with the board chaired by John Young, great-great-grandson of Charles Allen Young, between 1964 and 2006.